radon-h2020/radon-datapipeline-plugin/docs/getting-started.rst

 2. Download the github project repository

-3. User Docker  to build and deploy the data pipeline plugin webservice:
+3. User Docker  to build and deploy the data pipeline plugin webservice

 ::